- Rating: PG-13

 The man beating the other didn’t let up.
 The man holding Louise back waved him away.
 “It isn’t anything to concern yourself with, sir.”

 The man beating the other jumped back in surprise.
-It was then that Campbell got a full look at the cowering body on the floor.
+It was then that Campbell got a complete look at the cowering body on the floor.
 It was a woman.
 The man who answered Campbell let go of Louise, who ran to the woman’s side.

 “Did you just beat a woman, sir?
 What is the meaning of this?”

 “Governor, my name is Horace Greeley.
 I am the editor of the New York Post.
 This is my daughter, Ida.
-She – she ran away from home and I’m here to bring her back.”
+She – she ran away from home, and I’m here to bring her back.”
 His eyes shot daggers in Louise’s direction.
 “I figured I’d teach her a lesson while we were here.”

 Campbell shared a long stare with Louise, and she knew that he knew.

 “Very well, Mr. Greeley,” Campbell said quickly.
 “However, we don’t beat the free citizens of Cheyenne so mercilessly.”